 Contact: Sam Roth, firstname.lastname@example.org, 202-375-6582

 The American College of Cardiology has awarded six research awards to support the training and development of young cardiovascular investigators.
-Awardees will be recognized at the Convocation Ceremony on March 12 held during the ACC’s 67th Annual Scientific Session in Orlando.
+Awardees will be recognized at the ACC Convocation, Inauguration and Awards Ceremony on March 18 during the ACC’s 68th Annual Scientific Session in New Orleans.

 This year’s recipients and their research titles are:

 - David Ouyang, MD, Stanford University, Stanford, California

 “Big Data Analysis and Machine Learning in Cardiovascular Imaging”

 - Rishi Wadhera, MD, Brigham and Women’s Hospital, Boston, Massachusetts